xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 3. Default mode configurations

 This means that project-specific configurations will override global configurations, which in turn override default configurations.
+*   **Note on Instruction Files:** Within the loading of mode-specific instructions from the filesystem, the directory `.roo/rules-{mode-slug}/` takes precedence over the single file `.roorules-{mode-slug}` found in the workspace root.

 ## Creating Custom Modes